Keto Peanut Butter Cups

 Ingredients needed

-• Coconut oil– Just a little to make the chocolate exterior smoother and easier to bite into.
+• Coconut oil.
+Just a little to make the chocolate exterior smoother and easier to bite into.

-How do you make keto peanut butter cups?
+How to make keto peanut butter cups

-keto peanut butter cup.
+assembled peanut butter cups.

 Storage instructions